xcart/xcart-docs/_pages/kb_en/modules/block_user_ip.md

 layout: article_with_sidebar
 updated_at: '2018-09-04 10:52 +0400'
 identifier: ref_3rhs1MJ8
-title: Block Users by IP / Country / User agent
+title: Block Users by IP / Country / User Agent
 order: 41
 published: true
 ---
-The X-Cart module [Block Users by IP/Country/User Agent](https://market.x-cart.com/addons/block-users-by-IP-country-user-agent.html "Block Users by IP / Country / User agent") protects your store from bots and fraudulent users by limiting or completely restricting access to it with the help of flexible settings and filters taking into account the user IP, address and behavior.
+The X-Cart addon [Block Users by IP/Country/User Agent](https://market.x-cart.com/addons/block-users-by-IP-country-user-agent.html "Block Users by IP / Country / User agent") protects your store from bots and fraudulent users by limiting or completely restricting access to it with the help of flexible settings and filters taking into account the user IP, address and behavior.

 {% toc %}

-## Module Installation and Setup
+## Addon Installation and Setup

-To install the module, follow the guidelines from the section {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.
+To install the addon, follow the guidelines from the section {% link "Installing addons from the Marketplace" ref_Vn1mMUw9 %}.

-After the module has been installed, proceed to the module settings page to configure it:
+After the addon has been installed, proceed to the addon settings page to configure it:

 ![buip-installed.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-installed.png)

-The Block Users by IP/Country/User Agent module settings page includes 3 subsections: **IP based access control**, **Bot protection** and **Address based protection**.
+The Block Users by IP/Country/User Agent addon settings page includes 3 subsections: **IP based access control**, **Bot protection** and **Address based protection**.
 Adjust the settings in these subsections according to your needs:

 1. IP based access control
    ![buip-settings-1.png]({{site.baseurl}}/attachments/ref_3rhs1MJ8/buip-settings-1.png)